 • guidance in respect of any event requiring action by certificated and dematerialised shareholders, including voting and other actions required.

-3. Details of any conditions precedent and disclosure of any outstanding conditions precedent.
+3. Details of any conditions.

 4. In the event of a fairness opinion being included, a copy of the fairness opinion and a statement by the board of directors confirming whether the corporate action is fair or not insofar as the shareholders of the issuer are concerned and that the board of directors has been advised by an independent expert acceptable to the JSE.